ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 3. Wiping away excess grease from the top cup but not from the top bearing.
    <figure>
    <img src="/img/strael/cleaning-the-top-cup.jpg" alt="A hand with a paper tower cleaning the top cup from excess grease">
-   <figcaption>I´m wiping away any excess grease carefully</figcaption>
+   <figcaption>I'm wiping away any excess grease carefully</figcaption>
    </figure>
 4. The headset bottom cup will also receive a thin layer of grease, similar to the top cup.
 5. With the bottom bearing onto the fork steerer tube I insert the fork into the frame and slide the coned ring, the top cup shim, and the headseat top cap over the steerer tube.